top of page

 Anchor 1

-We are a growing community of healers & medicine workers gathering regularly to learn, experience and support one another as we step into our divine selves & co-create the world we wish to see.
+We are a growing community of spiritual seekers gathering regularly to learn, experience, and support one another as we step into our divine selves & co-create the world we wish to see.

 Learn more about my doctoral research to understand underground psychedelic facilitation practices in the United States, and how we can best utilize psychedelics for healing.